cul-it/sharedshelf-to-solr/README.md

 - spotlight_upload_description_tesim (description)
 - spotlight_upload_attribution_tesim (rights)
 - spotlight_upload_date_tesim (you could leave this blank or make it equal to the date it got added to shared shelf)

+see notes about .ini files for each collection in the template ss2solr.ini

+listFields.php - writes out a list of fields for use in collection .ini file

+listProjects.php - writes out projects and project ids